 a) Initial Cell Selection

 This procedure requires no prior knowledge of which RF channels are E-UTRA or NB-IoT carriers.
-The UE shall scan all RF channels in the E-UTRA bands according to its capabilities to find a suitable cell.
-On each carrier frequency, the UE need only search for the strongest cell.
+The UE shall scan all RF channels in the E-UTRA and MulteFire bands according to its capabilities to find a suitable cell.
+On each E-UTRA carrier frequency, the UE need only search for the strongest cell.
+Additionally on each MulteFire carrier, the UE shall search also for non-strongest cells.
 Once a suitable cell is found this cell shall be selected.

 b) Stored Information Cell Selection